 - It’s best to apply for your visa about 1-2 months before departure date.
 It supposedly only takes 4 business days but I’d give yourself 2 weeks lead time just in case.

 - The visa application is tricky, and the slightest mistake is often cause for a visa rejection.
 I know…it’s happened to me!
-That’s why I’ve used Passport Visa Express – they double check my application to make sure you’ve met all the China visa requirements and that everything is right before it gets summited.
+That’s why I’ve used Passport Visa Express – they double check my application to make sure you’ve met all the China visa requirements and that everything is filled out correctly before it gets submitted.

 - The visa application asks to list your occupation.
 If you’re a journalist, documentary filmmaker, or political activist….it’s probably safer to write in something like, “professional dog groomer” or “subway bucket drummer” instead.
 Don’t worry – they won’t call your references 😉